andyk8872/p5-ecommerce/README.md

 * [Back to contents](#table-of-contents)
 ***
+## Security and Authentification

+Specific steps have been taken to ensure the security of users data and the websites integrity.
+These are as follows;
+* The use of an env.py file to store key variables for accessing secure environments i.e. PostgreSQL Database.
+* A gitignore file has been incorporated to ensure the env.py file is never committed to production.
+Therefore retaining the security of these key variables.
+* Additionally, these variables are stored within the Config Variables in Heroku to ensure GitPod and Heroku can synchronise securely.
+* Cross Site Request Forgery (CSRF) tokens have been applied to all HTML Forms.
+Their application provides protection from malicious attacks where users maybe performing certain actions or sending data when logged-in.
+* Django's inbuilt User Authentication has been applied to several key areas to ensure only authenticated users can add reviews.
+A further layer of security has been applied to ensure the ability to manage products (Create, Update, Delete) in the front end can only be performed by users with 'Admin' status.
+***

 ## Bugs
 * There was an issue with migrations were running against local SQL development instead of production elephantSQL.
 A quick solution was to add 'release: python manage.py makemigrations && python manage.py migrate' at the top of the Procfile in order for auto migrate to heroku.
 * There was an initial problem with the 'review' app in that it would not render in the 'product detail' template.
 In order to get the app to work it was taken out of the product app and is now a standalone app.
 This would possibly want to be addressed at some stage.